9 Best Gusto Competitors & Alternatives for 2023

 This article is part of a larger series on Payroll Services.

 Gusto is an excellent choice for small businesses as it offers reasonably priced plans―starting at $40 plus $6 per employee monthly―and has a wide range of payroll and basic human resources (HR) functions.
 However, it may not fit every company’s needs and budget.
-In that case, a top competitor’s product may be the best option.
+A top competitor’s product may be the best option in that case.

-- TriNet Zenefits: Best (overall) for small businesses needing all-in-one HR payroll system
+- TriNet Zenefits: Best (overall) for small businesses that need all-in-one HR payroll system

 - Square Payroll: Best for small retailers and restaurants, especially those using Square POS